Trey Burton

-Lawrence Godfrey "Trey" Burton III, (born October 29, 1991) is a former American football tight end.
-He played college football for the University of Florida and was signed by the Philadelphia Eagles as an undrafted rookie free agent in 2014, and he won Super Bowl LII with the team in his final season with the Eagles, including helping execute the Philly Special.
+Lawrence Godfrey "Trey" Burton III (born October 29, 1991) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Florida Gators and was signed by the Philadelphia Eagles as an undrafted rookie free agent in 2014, and he won Super Bowl LII with the team in his final season with the Eagles, including helping execute the Philly Special.
 Burton also played for the Chicago Bears and the Indianapolis Colts.

-Early years
+Early life

 Burton was born in Venice, Florida.
 He attended Venice High School, where he was a standout dual-threat quarterback for the Venice Indians high school football team.
 As the Indians starting junior quarterback in 2008, he completed 80 of 133 pass attempts for 1,399 yards and 12 touchdowns, while rushing for 919 yards and 24 touchdowns.
 As a senior in 2009, he passed for 1,876 yards with 18 touchdowns and only one interception, and rushed for 821 yards and 22 touchdowns, leading the team to a 9–2 record.
 He was a first-team all-state selection both years.